Karumi/ReactNativePlayground/README.md

 ## How to run this app

-Move into the ``app`` folder and execute the command ``npm start``.
+Move into the ``app`` folder and execute the command ``yarn start``.
 This will open a site in your default browser asking you for deploying the app on an Android or iOS device just like this:

 ![expoUI](./art/expoMetroBundler.png)